TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/Basics.rst

 languages
 ---------

 Available languages for a site can be specified here.
-These settings determine language avaialability as well as behavior.
+These settings determine language availability as well as behavior.
 For a detailed description see  :ref:`Language configuration<sitehandling-addingLanguages>`.

 errorHandling